Martinc94/CountdownNumbersGame/README.md

 All Six numbers dont have to be used in calculation.
 No negative numbers and fractions.

+### Racket
+Racket is a functional programming language.It is a it was heavily infulenced by Lisp and Scheme.
+It works mainly with lists and recursion.
+More information on racket is available here: https://racket-lang.org/

+### Reverse Polish Notation
+Reverse Polish Notation is a mathematical notation where operators follow its operands e.g (1 2 +) represents (1 + 2).
+It works well with computers as it resembles a stack.
+Computers can read RPN without the use of recursive parsing.

 ### How to run:
 1- Download DrRacket from here: https://racket-lang.org/download/